 Littering and illegal dumping is a significant problem in Victoria.
-Common examples of illegally disposed waste include industrial waste, soil, e-waste and packaging.
-Offences relating to the unlawful deposit of waste covers litter4, dangerous litter5, waste of more than 50 litres, and waste of more than 1000 litres.
+Some common examples of illegally disposed waste include industrial waste, soil, e-waste and packaging.
+Offences relating to the unlawful deposit of waste covers litter5, dangerous litter6, waste of more than 50 litres, and waste of more than 1000 litres.
 EPA and other litter enforcement authorities, including councils, Victorian Police and Parks Victoria, enforce these unlawful deposits (Part 6.3, EP Act).